CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 - 29% of male victims are unlikely to discuss partner abuse compared with 12% of women

-It is all too easy to underestimate the long-term damage that verbal insults can cause.
-The abuser is intent on exerting control over their partner and in doing so, triggers acute psychological trauma which can be more harmful than physical violence.
+It is all too easy to underestimate the long-term damage that emotional trauma can cause.
+The abuser is intent on exerting control over their partner, and in doing so, they can trigger acute psychological trauma which can be more harmful than physical violence.

 Being psychologically abused leaves you: